 Larger bulk items are not worth buying if you don’t have a spot to store the excess.
 So, evaluate your home’s space before splurging on larger quantities.

-It’s OK to change up your shopping list if you taste something you’d like to make soon.
+It’s OK to change up your shopping list if you taste something you’d like to cook soon.
 And it’s even better if it’s on sale.

 How do you plan your shopping trips to warehouse stores?
 Share in comments below or on our Facebook page.